Jbuchser/bioinfo/week10/README.md

 cat design.csv | parallel --colsep , --header : -j 2 "make all SAMPLE={sample} SRR={SRR}"
 ```

-This step uses GNU parallel to align and process (run QC, measure stats, convert to BigWig, and call variants) each run.
+This step uses GNU parallel and the *make all* command to align, process, and call variants for each sample (make all: reads, FastQC, align, stats, bigwig, call variants).

 #### After running multiple samples in parallel, use this command to merge each VCF file.
 The output of this command provides statistics on variants from all samples.